vman241308/face_detection_javascript/README.md

 ### Understanding the file structure

 Just like any framework, FaceDetect comes with a structure of its own.
-Understanding that structure is key to understanding the different components of the framework and they interact with each other.
+Understanding that structure is key to understanding the different components of the framework and how they interact with each other.

-#### **`app folder`**
+#### **`app` folder**

 All the applications that you will create reside in this folder.
 For example, `basic` - the application that we used to test the installation - is also in this folder.
 Each application is a folder of its own and it consists of the following: